The Fundamental Difference

 Want to stop hair loss and regrow your hair?

-The choice between oral and topical application depends on your individual preferences and goals.
+The choice between oral and topical application depends on medical baseline, benefit-risk assessment, tolerability, and personal preferences.
 Detailed information on side effects can be found in our article Finasteride Side Effects.

 Individual Approach